bretthoerner/timak/README.rst

 Why?
 ----

-I needed *highly available*, *linearly scalable* timelines.
+I needed *highly available*, *linearly scalable* timelines where readers and writers *don't block* one another.
 Because Riak is a Dynamo system, multiple writers can update a single value and I can merge the conflicts on a later read.
 I can also add a machine to the cluster for more throughput, and since it's simply fetching denormalized timelines by key it should be incredibly performant.

 So what?
 I could write this in...
 ---------------------------------